IntelPython/ibench/README.md

 - To specify the problem size, use the `--size` option.
 This selects from a list of predefined problem sizes.

+### Configuring output
+ibench supports both JSON (default) and CSV output with collection of environment information.
+When using CSV format, ibench will prefix each line of environment information with a comment character (default `@`).
+Use the following arguments to the `run` subparser to configure its output:
+- `-f,--format FORMAT` - use the specified format (`json` or `csv`)
+- `--no-get-env-info` - don't collect environment or machine info
+- `--env-info-prefix` - prefix character to use before environment info

 ## Running benchmarks by domain

 ### Linear Algebra